njlauersdorf/ABPs/README.md

 Next, is where Longleaf deviates from a local computer.
 On your local computer, copy the contents of the file to your clipboard that you saved your ssh-keycode in by inputting the following into your terminal (for a mac):
 ```
-$ pbcopy < ~/.ssh/id_rsa.pub
+$ pbcopy < ~/.ssh/id_XXX.pub
 ```
 If you want to set up your Github profile on Longleaf, simply download the file that you saved your ssh-keycode in to your local computer:

 ```
-$ scp username@longleaf.unc.edu:~/.ssh/id_rsa.pub /~/Desktop/
+$ scp username@longleaf.unc.edu:~/.ssh/id_XXX.pub /~/Desktop/
 ```

 Then, copy the contents of this file to your clipboard:

 ```
-$ pbcopy < ~/Desktop/id_rsa.pub
+$ pbcopy < ~/Desktop/id_XXX.pub
 ```

 With your ssh-key in your clipboard, navigate and login to Github.
 In the upper-right corner of any page, click your profile photo, then click Settings.
 In the user settings sidebar, click SSH and GPG keys.
 Click New SSH key or Add SSH key.
 In the "Title" field, add a descriptive label for the new key.
 For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".
 Paste your key into the "Key" field.
 Click Add SSH key.
+Now you can clone and upload to that repository.

 >
 #### Local installation
 To set up github, first navigate to your home directory